 The next morning they would have observed the same strange occurrence; then the next, and the next, until the seventh day.
 But on this seventh day the priests and the army before and behind them didn’t stop after the first circumference of Jericho; nor the second, or the third….until the end of the seventh circuit.
 She knew something was different this time; something was going down.
 This, she knew, was the end of her city, the death of her friends, her acquaintances, her clients – this was the day her world would change totally and forever.

 Her entire family was gathered with her in her home.
 They were all watching intently at the events transpiring below.
 They, too, knew that this was the end; and how glad they were that they had heeded Rahab’s urging to stay with her in her house for fear of their lives.
 They, too, knew of God.
 They had heard the same reports about him that she had.
 So when she warned them of the wrath to come, they believed her because they, too, believed in the God of Israel.
 And they all huddled in her home, watching the end of their city and the beginning of the end of the whole of Canaan.
 But what they didn’t know was that immediately before the command to Israel to shout and then attack the city, Joshua was placing them under his protection.
-In his address to the troops, he said to them: “And the city and all that is within it shall be devoted to the LORD for destruction; only Rahab the harlot and all who are with her in her house shall live, because she hid the messengers that we sent” (Josh 6:17).
+In his address to the troops, he said to them: “And the city shall be accursed, even it, and all that are therein, to the LORD: only Rahab the harlot shall live, she and all that are with her in the house, because she hid the messengers that we sent” (Josh 6:17).

 But although it is so foreign to our sensibilities today who are not used to being close up to death, it was an inevitable part of life for people in those days, and it was accepted that summer was the season when kings went to war; Rahab and her family knew this.
 Even so, this time it was their turn to be invaded, and it was very much harder for them to bear.
 And let us remember that this was Holy War; or Jihad as we call it today.
 This city and the seven nations specified by God were all under his curse because of their horrendous sins.
 Not only were they idolaters who worshipped their god through sexual intercourse, both same-sex and opposite-sex sex acts, but children were sacrificed to Baal and Ashtoreth, deities to the people who worshipped them, but demons in reality.
 And God had had enough.
 He’d given them hundreds of years to change but they had only continued and grown worse.
 They no longer had the right to their land or to life itself.
 Israel was now God’s instrument of judgment and Jericho was the first to feel his wrath – well, Sihon and Og were the first but they weren’t part of the “official” campaign.
 They were destroyed because they wouldn’t allow Israel to pass through their domains and they blocked Israel with their own military forces.
 And these forces were no lightweights.
 The Amorites were a formidable people, their most famous son being Hammurabi, king in Babylon during the first Babylonian empire, and the most influential and significant king of Mesopotamian history; but he reigned about 300 years prior to Joshua.
 In the meantime, Sihon and Og, a giant, were two local but powerful Amorite kings who opposed Israel, preventing them from passing through their lands.
 If they had let Israel pass, they would have had a bit more time for life and living.
 But they pre-empted the programme, as it were, and were slain before their time.

-So Jericho was the first battle in the campaign; the first city to be given by God to his people; it was notice to the nations of Canaan that Israel was no longer just a threat but was now on the march, and they would be fighting for their lives.
-“When all the kings who were beyond the Jordan in the hill country and in the lowland all along the coast of the Great Sea toward Lebanon, the Hittites, the Amorites, the Canaanites, the Perizzites, the Hivites, and the Jebusites, heard of this, they gathered together with one accord to fight Joshua and Israel,” (Josh 9:1-2).
+So Jericho was the first battle in the campaign; the first city to be given by God to his people; it was notice to the nations of Canaan that Israel was no longer just a threat but was now on the march, and they would be fighting for their lives. “…when all the kings which were on this side Jordan, in the hills, and in the valleys, and in all the coasts of the great sea over against Lebanon, the Hittite and, the Amorite, the Canaanite, the Perizzite, the Hivite, and the Jebusite, heard thereof, That they gathered themselves together to fight with Joshua and with Israel, with one accord” (Josh 9:1-2).

 God is faithful.
 He keeps his promises.
 And the least soul is precious to him.
 Rahab and her family experienced the faithfulness of God and they would soon learn of his love and his mercy, of the good laws that he had given his people, and of the sacrifices that made atonement for sin – sacrifices that did not require human blood or the cruel murder of children, and of worship that dignified men and women rather than degrading and corrupting them.
 And Rahab would have learned that the kindness she had shown to the two spies was kindness shown to God himself.
-“He who receives you receives me, and he who receives me receives him who sent me.
-He who receives a prophet because he is a prophet shall receive a prophet’s reward, and he who receives a righteous man because he is a righteous man shall receive a righteous man’s reward.
-And whoever gives to one of these little ones even a cup of cold water because he is a disciple, truly, I say to you, he shall not lose his reward” (Matt 10:40-42).
+“He that receiveth you receiveth me, and he that receiveth me receiveth him who sent me.
+He that receiveth a prophet in the name of a prophet shall receive a prophet’s reward; and he that who receiveth a righteous man in the name of a righteous man shall receive a righteous man’s reward.
+And whosoever shall give to drink unto one of these little ones a cup of cold water only in the name of a disciple, verily I say unto you, he shall in no wise lose his reward” (Matt 10:40-42).

-The text says that Rahab “dwelt in Israel to this day” (Josh 6:25).
+The text says that Rahab “dwelleth in Israel even unto this day” (Josh 6:25).
 If it were not for the New Testament, we would never have learned what became of Rahab after she settled in Israel.
 But in just a single verse, we discover something huge about Rahab.
 Yes, she was commended in Hebrews 11:31 for her faith; and in James 2:25 that she was justified by faith demonstrated by her works; this is really the most important thing for and about Rahab – she was truly a woman of faith and a heroine of courage inspired by her faith.
 What greater commendation can be given any human being?
 But there is more.
 It is found in one of those obscure verses that hardly anybody ever reads; and if they do, they read right over it, not even noticing the tremendous story of faith and heroism underlying it.
-The verse is “….and Salmon the father of Boaz by Rahab, and Boaz the father of Obed by Ruth, and Obed the father of Jesse, and Jesse the father of David the king” (Matt 1:5-6).
+The verse is “….and Salmon begat Booz of Rachab; and Booz begat Obed of Ruth; and Obed begat Jesse; And Jesse begat David the king” (Matt 1:5-6).
 What treasure is this!

 Rahab and the memory of her didn’t just fade away into obscurity after she moved to Israel.
 Firstly, she was known to Joshua as the woman who hid the messengers that Israel had sent.
 He, in turn, spoke of her to the whole army, and placed her under his protection.
 So she would have been known and highly regarded in the whole nation.
 It could even be speculated that in the whole of Israel, only a handful of names would be known to everybody – the high priest, Phinehas, Joshua, Caleb – and Rahab.
 Rahab, an obscure and despised street prostitute in a small city became a legend in her own time, known by name to God and the whole population of his people.
 Her faith and the kindness to the spies which resulted from it were known to the whole nation, and they would have loved and respected her for it.
 And she was no longer a prostitute, no longer had to degrade herself and satisfy the lusts of vile men to make a living.
 Rahab was a new person in a new nation and a child of God.
 She was respected for the first time in her life.
 She married a man of Judah named Salmon (pronounced Sal-mon) and the fruit of this marriage was the line of kings from David to Jesus.
 Rahab truly was the mother of kings and forbear of the Messiah.
 And who knows whether one of the spies whom she hid, and who came to bring her out of the ruins of Jericho, was Salmon, her future husband?